Mutoxicated/HYPER/devlog.md

 It does not feel like 11 days ago I stopped commiting.
 Really feels like 4 or 5..

 Anyway I completed the EWalk script, haven't tested it yet.

+## Day 166

+Sorta finished the Mog enemy, will add his ability to combine with other mogs later.

+Finna start on Zorretox tomorrow.
+It's this toxic wall comprised of intestines and guts that spew toxic shit everywhere.

+So yeah :D